lunfardo314/proxima/docs/run_boot.md

 ### 1. Create genesis owner's wallet

-The following command generates private key from the provided seed and system randomness.
-It creates configuration profile file `proxi.yaml` for the `proxi` program:

-`proxi init wallet`

-The file `proxi.yaml` will be used as a wallet profile which will control genesis.
-It contains genesis private key and corresponding controller address.
+Create `proxi` wallet profile as described in [CLI wallet program](proxi.md).

-The wallet profile must be adjusted by replacing placeholder `<own sequencer ID>` with the predefined bootstrap sequencer ID `af7bedde1fea222230b82d63d5b665ac75afbe4ad3f75999bb3386cf994a6963`.
+Set placeholder `<own sequencer ID>` in the YAML key `wallet.sequencer_id` to the bootstrap sequencer ID constant `af7bedde1fea222230b82d63d5b665ac75afbe4ad3f75999bb3386cf994a6963`.

-Please note that key `api.endpoint` must contain valid API endpoint.
-In the generated file it contains default value for the single node running on the local machine.
-It may require adjustment when running several nodes on the same machine
+This will enable access to the bootstrap sequencer chain by this wallet.

 ### 2. Create ledger ID file

-The following command will create ledger ID file `proxima.genesis.id.yaml` with all ledger constants:
+The command `proxi init ledger_id` will create ledger ID file `proxima.genesis.id.yaml` with all ledger constants:

-`proxi init ledger_id`

 The constant `genesis_controller_public_key` is the public key which corresponds to the private key taken from the wallet profile.